F-INSAS

-F-INSAS is India's programme to equip its infantry with state-of-the-art equipment, F-INSAS standing for Future Infantry Soldier As a System.
-However the Indian Army has decided to drop the F-INSAS program in favour of two separate projects.
+F-INSAS is India's programme to equip its infantry with state-of-the-art equipment, F-INSAS stands for Future Infantry Soldier As a System.
+However, the Indian Army has decided to drop the F-INSAS program in favour of two separate projects.
 The new program will have two components: one to arm the future infantry soldier with the best available assault rifle, carbines, and personal equipment, such as helmets and bulletproof vests.
 The second component is the Battlefield Management Systems (BMS).
 NATO similar combat systems are made in India by MKU (company).

 The F-INSAS program

-F-INSAS has been taken up to equip the Indian infantry with advanced weaponry, communication network, and instant access to information on the battlefield, conceived in 1994.
+F-INSAS has been taken up to equip the Indian infantry with advanced weaponry, a communication network, and instant access to information on the battlefield, conceived in 1994.
 This program is similar to the future soldier programs of other nations.
 F-INSAS includes a fully networked all-terrain, all-weather personal-equipment platform, enhanced firepower, and mobility for the digitalised battlefield of the future.
 The weight carried by soldiers will need to be reduced by at least 50%.

-The fully integrated Infantry of tomorrow will be equipped with mission-oriented equipment integrated with his buddy soldier team, the sub-unit, as also the overall C4ISTAR represents C4 (command, control, communications, computers) and ISTAR (intelligence, surveillance, target acquisition, and reconnaissance) system.
+The fully integrated Infantry of tomorrow will be equipped with mission-oriented equipment integrated with his buddy soldier team, the sub-unit, as also the overall C4ISTAR represents C4 (command, control, communications, computers) and ISTAR (intelligence, surveillance, target acquisition, and reconnaissance) system.On 16 August 2022, defence minister Rajnath Singh handed over F-INSAS to Army Chief General Manoj Pande.
+The intention is to equip the soldiers to ensure a dramatic increase in his lethality, survivability and mobility while making the soldier "a self-contained fighting machine".